Making Content Accessible

 So far, we’ve focused on making the browser an effective platform for developing web applications.
 But ultimately, the browser is a user agent.
 That means it should assist the user in whatever way it can to access and use web applications.
 Browsers therefore offer a range of accessibility features that take advantage of declarative UI and the flexibility of HTML and CSS to make it possible to interact with web pages by touch, keyboard, or voice.

 The reasons for customizing, of course, are as diverse as the customizations themselves.
-MDN reports that the World Health Organization found as much as 15% of the world population have some form of disability, and many of them are severe or permanent.
+The World Health Organization found that as much as 15% of the world population have some form of disability, and many of them are severe or permanent.
 Nearly all of them can benefit greatly from the accessibility features described in this chapter.
 The more severe the disability for a particular person, the more critically important these features become for them.

 Some needs for accessibility come and go over time.
 For example, when my son was born,This is Pavel speaking. my wife and I alternated time taking care of the baby and I ended up spending a lot of time working at night.
 To maximize precious sleep, I wanted the screen to be less bright, and was thankful that many websites offer a dark mode.
 Later, I found that taking notes by voice was convenient when my hands were busy holding the baby.
 And when I was trying to put the baby to sleep, muting the TV and reading the closed captions turned out to be the best way of watching movies.